thomasesmith/discreeetly/README.md

 ## Setting it Up
 #### Composer
 Run that `composer install` in the __/html__ folder.
 A popular Twitter API wrapper package is required.
+#### Creating The Twitter App
+Create a new app with your Twitter account at [apps.twitter.com](https://apps.twitter.com), and when creating an access tokens make sure to include the option of allowing it to read/write direct messages.
+Copy the two app consumers keys and the two access token to the __config.json__
 #### config.json
-Go set all of these values.
+Go set the rest of these values.
 #### Database
 Run the __schema.sql__ file in your MySQL/MariaDB environment.
 In order to support emojis, you need to make sure your database supports utf8mb4 character encoding.
 If yours doesn't, the __schema.sql__ will generate errors when you run it.
 #### cronjobs